 - 1. Enable feed tracking for the object. - 2.
 Create a feed-based page layout on a supported object.
-Macros are supported on the Accounts, Cases, Contacts, and Leads objects. - 3.
+Macros are supported on feed-based standard and custom objects. - 3.
 Add the publisher actions that you want to use in macros to the page layout.
 For example, add the Email Action to the case page layout. - 4.
 If you want to use Quick Actions in macros, create a Quick Action and add it to the page layout. - 5.
 Add the Macros browser as a console component to the page layout. - 6.
 Make sure that users have the user permissions to create macros or run macros, as appropriate.